egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 If I would summarize in a simple scale factor of 10 points _how much of teamwork is to do compare to solo_ - I would say it's like 3-5:7-5.
 Depend on the type of task, 3 up to 5 points will be spent on team collaboration, analyzing the problems, and pressing the goals.
 The rest, 7 up to 5 points will go in the research and physical implementation which is usually a solo activity.

-### Physical aspect
+### Physical aspect matters

 **Doing exercises**.
 I think I would not lie to you if I would say that it's popular that IT guys (of any sort) are either fat or thin like a stick.
-It's not always the true in XXI century.
+Fortunately it's not always the true in XXI century.
 Many "office workers" follow new health trends.
 But for many people who work in the office, it's hard to resist the higher need of always having something sweet on the side.
 I think this case applies especially for programmers, where there is a trend to provide all possible sweets or soft drinks in the office (aka. "kitchen goodies", or something similar).
 Then the temptation of not trying anything of that is huge!
 But a "round" programmer is not a bad programmer!
-I know a couple of really good programmers who are really big guys.
+I know a couple of extremely good programmers who are really great big guys.
 Although, IMHO this has a deeper meaning.
 Some of them are overweight because (I'm not involving in it any illnesses nor disabilities) programmers tend to work in front of a desk for long hours.
-Moreover, to be a good programmer, usually, the person has to learn a lot and cover this with practice, which usually means that you have to spend even more time sitting.
+Moreover, to be a better programmer, usually, the person has to learn a lot and cover this with practice, which usually means that you have to spend even more time sitting.
 While your code skill will rise, the same does your weight.
 This means the truly effective programmer will also take care of his health by doing some activities to keep the body (and the mind!) in good shape.

 For some of you, this also might be silly but **good position while sitting** might tell if you're treating your job seriously, and you want to be the most effective as possible.
 People who have a good position while sitting in front of their computers have fewer health problems which means they will be more compelling at work for a longer range of time.

 **Drinking a lot of water**.
 This usually isn't even noticed by other people.
-For a second try to be 100% honest with yourself, how often have you noticed that your buddy at work drinking water instead of Coke or other soft drink?
-Possible 30-0% chance that you've noticed.
+For a second try to be 100% honest with yourself, and ask yourself a question?

+> How often have you noticed that your buddy at work drinking water instead of Coke or other soft drink?

+A possible chance 30-0% that you've noticed someone.
 Nevertheless, this simple habit of drinking water will have a significant meaning for your mood and general health.
-It's well known, that sugar is some sort of "a legal drug", and it won't increase your thinking capabilities, rather the opposite.
+It's well known, that [sugar is some sort of "a legal drug"](https://medium.com/illumination/sugar-is-the-legal-white-drug-thats-slowly-ruining-your-health-life-4312517333d1), and it won't increase your thinking capabilities, rather the opposite.
 You might think, that it gives you a boost, but sweets will tell your brain to "feel good", but it's only a feeling, temporary feeling.
-Pure water will boost your organism to correct and effective work in a long-range.
-So if you will see a programmer with a bottle of water nearby and the same one with Coke you will know which one will be more effective at work.
+Pure water instead will boost your organism to correct and effective work in a long time range.

+Now, if you will see a programmer with a bottle of water nearby and the same one with Coke you will know which one will be more effective at work 😉

 ## Feeble ingredients

-Becoming a real programmer is not easy.
-I don't want to sound pessimistic nor discriminates anybody from the future in the IT industry.
+Becoming a better programmer is not easy.
+I don't want to sound pessimistic nor discriminates anybody here from the future in the IT industry.
 I just want to emphasize that not all people have mental predispositions to become one.
 As analogy example is the Psychiatrist job - it requires a specific immersion on how you work, involvement, and some psychological resistance to things that are happening around.
-The same is in programming - for some, programming is the most boring job around the world - clicking the whole day on a keyboard.
-For others, it is a dream job, a way to improve this world.
+The same is in programming - for some, programming is the most boring job around the world (e.g.: clicking the whole day on a keyboard), although for others, it is a dream job, like the best way to spend time improving this world.

-Some of the characteristics below might strengthen, that a person you think of, could have some difficulties with becoming a programmer.
+Some of the characteristics below might strengthen, that a person you think of, could have some difficulties with becoming a better programmer.

-Having **no daily routine** could be one of the key features of having on-board inefficient web-developer.
+Having **no daily routine** could be one of the key features of inefficiency.
 The work of web-developer is almost all about routine and repeatable tasks.
 For instance, checking new emails 4-5 times a day, daily stand-ups, sprint planning, sprint retro, reviewing available merge requests, etc. If there is no routine, then it will be hard for that person to synchronize with the team.

 **No design docs**.
 By this term, I have in mind omitting a sketching session (or whiteboard session) and just a straight way to start writing code.
 If a person doesn't know what she is doing, this will definitely (in the best scenario) extend only the estimated time for implementation.
 But in the worst scenario, this could fail finishing project/feature on time.